-55During the time period in which the company asked individuals to buy the required stock investment, the average price of a share of company stock was approximately EUR 15.00.
+45During the time period in which the company asked individuals to buy the required stock investment, the average stock price was approximately 15.00 Euro.

-56Note that economically, the wealth from selling RSI shares is approximately identical to that of selling shares acquired on exercise.
+46Note that from an economic point of view, funds from selling RSI shares are identical to those that result from selling shares acquired on exercise.